- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 So what’s not to love?

 The PRICE.
 It’s way out of whack.
-At $200, it’s $30 more than buying a Cardo Spirit with JBL’s epic 45mm speaker kit, but Syphon’s kit won’t connect to others for intercom or work with your phone’s voice assistant.
+At $200, it’s $30 more than buying a Cardo Spirit WITH JBL’s epic 45mm speaker kit, but Syphon’s kit won’t connect to other Bluetooth headsets for intercom or work with your phone’s voice assistant.

 Are motorcycle helmet speakers legal?